-Malvern Hills Park Pool
+Malvern Hills Park Improvements

-Malvern Hills Park Pool
+Malvern Hills Park Improvements

 The City of Asheville is replacing the existing, aging, and unsafe municipal pool in Malvern Hills Park with a new, modern, and code-compliant aquatic facility that enhances community recreation opportunities and ensures accessibility for all residents.